-For more information about each representatives download PDF file
+For more information about each representative download PDF file

 The First Turk Immigrant or The Nameless Heroes of The Revolution takes, as its point of departure, the 1960s negotiations between Austria, Belgium, Denmark, France Germany, Sweden, Switzerland, The Netherlands, The United Kingdom and Turkey about what we now call the guest worker.
 Even though ‘guest worker’ immigrants had very diverse ethnic origins they all fell under the collective noun ‘The Turk Immigrant’.
 Many of these men and women emigrated not only for economical, but also for political reasons.
 Some left under political pressure because their views were not in line with the Turkish governments of the time.
 But they did not flee because they gave up hope; some of these political refugees remained active in politics, while others found different ways to give form to their ideals.